In brief:

 OFAC screening solutions require all the same information an individual OFAC check would require, so it’s imperative that data ingestion and accuracy are carried out properly.

 As mentioned, OFAC provides downloadable formats of its SDN and Consolidated non-SDN lists.
 These can be fed into software tools in order to automatically check multiple entities against them at once.
+To ensure you make the right choice, discover how to choose the best OFAC screening software so you can be confident when onboarding new businesses.

 Certain other tools can use APIs to perform OFAC name checks.
 Here are a few of them.